 It’s not like some of the smaller cenotes we visited further up the Quintana Roo coast in Tulum.
 It’s much bigger and more open, but it’s still a very pretty spot to hang out in for a few hours.
 It’s really deep so the visibility isn’t amazing for snorkelling but there’s plenty of fish in there.
 Remember not to wear suncream or mosquito repellant so you don’t kill them off.

 If you have no idea what these are, you’re not alone, we’d never heard of them before visiting Bacalar Lagoon.
 And to be honest if no one told you about them you could easily just pass by them and think they were just some old rocks.
 Well they are, but they are also the oldest living fossils in the world.
-And you can just go right up and swim by them, pretty incredible right?
-Take care not to touch the stromatolites though as this will damage them and has a detrimental effect on the health of the lagoon.
+And you can just go right up and swim through them and touch them, pretty incredible right?

 To see them you’ll either need to arrive at Cenote Cocalitos by kayak or on a boat from the lagoon, or enter from the road through a restaurant and camping ground called the same name – Cocolitos.
 There is a $25MXN ($1.30USD/£1.00GDP) entrance fee and you can also hire 2 person kayaks from here for $100MXN ($5.20USD/£4.00GDP) per hour.
 The food at the restaurant is also delicious, be sure to try the Camarones Al Mojo De Ajo (garlic shrimp).